biography

 LEFT: From the Fox release Thundering Jets with Audrey Dalton.
 RIGHT: Scene with Rex Reason, Gregg Palmer, Sid Melton, and Dick Foran (thanks to Michael Barnum)

-After signing with Warner Bros. in 1960, Reason was put to work in the TV series The Roaring 20's.
+After signing with Warner Bros. in 1960, Reason went to work on the big-budget ABC TV series The Roaring 20's (1960-1962; with Dorothy Provine) as a semi-regular.
 The show lasted two seasons and was canceled in 1962.
 Reason still had time to go on his contract, but he decided against pursuing acting as a career and bought his contract back from Warner Bros.
-He went into real estate ventures and accepted just a few guest-starring roles on popular TV shows, such as Here's Lucy.
-However, Reason eventually abandoned his acting career, focused instead his thriving real estate business.
-Today, Rex Reason occasionally appears at autograph conventions.rex reason films available from movies unlimited
+He went into real estate ventures and did voiceover work.
+In his later years, he occasionally appeared at autograph conventions.
+Rex Reason passed away on November 19, 2015, just a few days shy of his 87th birthday.
+He was survived by his third wife, Shirley, whom he married in 1968 and a son and daughter from his first marriage.

 filmography